 Proper hydration is critical for every bodily function.
 A Pet Care Guide highly recommends giving your pet fresh water for your pet.

-• Safe Bowls and Dispensers: I think you should give water using stainless steel or ceramic bowls are best because they are non-porous and easy to clean, preventing bacteria buildup.
+- Safe Bowls and Dispensers: I think you should give water in stainless steel or ceramic bowls, which are best because they are non-porous and easy to clean, preventing bacteria buildup.
 Water fountains can encourage pets, especially cats, to drink more.

 Safety and Stimulating Environment